 Garamba, one of Africa’s oldest national parks and a World Heritage Site, is the last stronghold for the largest population of elephants and the last remaining Kordofan giraffe in the DRC

-Our primary focus is on intensive law enforcement efforts to counter the poaching threats the park faces on a constant basis, and to progress on the sustainable development of the area, to realise the socio-economic benefits for surrounding communities.
+Our primary focus is to continue our intensive law enforcement efforts to counter the poaching threats the park faces on a constant basis, and to progress on the Sustainable Development initiative that will impact more than 100,000 people living around Garamba.

 Sign up to be the first to hear #GoodNews happening around African Parks.×